e0ipso/e0ipso.github.io/_posts/2020-11-30-enable-https-github-pages.md

 `http://mateuaguilo.com` from the GitHub Pages configuration.
 This lead to the [RSS feed](https://mateuaguilo.com/atom.xml) to contain all links as HTTP 😱.

-I logged-in to the repository and navigate to the GitHub Pages settings.
+I logged-in to the repository and navigated to the GitHub Pages settings.
 Now there is an option to enforce HTTPS.
 This fixed the RSS feed.

 ![GitHub pages settings for this blog's repository](/assets/images/github-pages-https.png)